fsigs/travel-community/README.md

 Before:
 Clone the repo or unzip the app file
 Init command requires mongoimport utility.
-Install Mongo Tools and enable it https://www.mongodb.com/docs/database-tools/ Create an empty db in Mongo called travelCommunity with one empty collection called trips.
+Install Mongo Tools and enable it https://www.mongodb.com/docs/database-tools/ Create an empty database in Mongo called travelCommunity with one empty collection called trips.
 Import the trips.json file in scripts folder into trips collection.

 Commands to start the app: